-- Their jaws are stronger than any other dog breed.
+- The jaws of the Rottweiler are stronger than any other dog breed.

-- Their black coat and tendency to overeat are two health risks.
+- The black coat of the Rottweiler and tendency to overeat are two health risks.

-- Apartments are not ideal for this breed.
+- Apartments are not ideal for the Rottweiler.

-- They have a double coat that sheds.
+- The Rottweiler has a double coat that sheds.

 - Rottweilers are a favorite breed of celebrities and even have a children’s book starring one of their own.

-There are 193 breeds of dog registered with the American Kennel Club.
+There are 193 breeds registered with the American Kennel Club.
 Rottweilers currently rank as the eighth most popular breed.
-And that’s not the only impressive statistic that the breed boasts.
-These are big dogs: males measure 24-27” tall and weigh up to 125 pounds, while females measure 22-25” tall and weigh up to 95 pounds.
-Their life expectancy is 9-10 years, which is on par with other large dogs like Great Danes or Boxers.
-Their coats are always black with rust, brown, or mahogany markings, so they are easily recognizable.
+And that’s not the only impressive statistic that the Rottweiler boasts.
+These are big dogs: males measure 24 – 27 inches tall and weigh up to 125 pounds, while females measure 22 – 25 inches tall and weigh up to 95 pounds.
+Their life expectancy is 8-12 years, which is on par with other large dogs like Great Danes or Boxers.
+Their coats are always black with rust, brown, or mahogany markings, so the Rottweiler is easily recognizable.

 This Rottweiler is ten years old, so he is an older member of the breed.
-His coloring is still impressive with the brown markings clearly delineated.
+The coloring of the Rottweiler is still impressive with the brown markings clearly delineated.

 Training is key to enjoying your Rottweiler.

-This breed is very smart, but can also be very stubborn.
-As the owner, you’ll need to establish your alpha status with the dog as soon as you bring it into your home.
+The self assured Rottweiler is very smart, but can also be very stubborn.
+Rottweilers love their owners.
+As the Rottweiler owner, you’ll need to establish your alpha status with the Rottweiler as soon as you bring it into your home.
 The key, as it is with most dogs, is starting early and having very consistent discipline.
 With this breed, however, it’s especially important to train them really well because of its size and because of some of its territorial instincts.
 It’s a member of the working group, so it will want to please you, but you’ll have to work hard to overcome its occasional stubbornness.

 Rotties require responsibility and commitment.

 Due to their “size, strength, and protectiveness,” the American Rottweiler Club stresses that owning this kind of dog is not meant for everyone.
-The breed requires time and commitment, especially over the first years of the dog’s life, to adequately train it to behave correctly.
-Also because of the size of a grown Rottweiler, potential owners should take into consideration how much food the dog will consume and plan to spend that money to feed it.
+The Rottie requires time and commitment, especially over the first years of the dog’s life, to adequately train the Rottie to behave correctly.
+Also because of the size of a grown Rottweiler, potential owners should take into consideration how much food the dog will consume and plan to spend that money to feed the Rottweiler.
 An adult Rottie can consume between 5-10 pounds of dry dog food per week.

 Braumo was adopted at eight weeks old and was trained by his owners to be gentle and follow commands.
-Here he is sitting in anticipation of receiving a treat after fetching a ball.
+Here the Rottweiler is sitting in anticipation of receiving a treat after fetching a ball.

 They have a long and interesting history.

 The Rottweilers we know today are cousins of Asian Mastiffs.
-They were bred to guard hers of food for Roman soldiers who were serving in the Roman Empire.
+The Rottweiler was bred to guard food for Roman soldiers who were serving in the Roman Empire.
 When the Empire fell, many of the breed found homes in Rottweil, Germany, and continued to guard herds of animals there.
 It’s also how they got their name.
 The breed has changed very little physically since then.

 Since they’ve been in the United States, they have been helper dogs.